BASPCAN is a membership association for professionals and volunteers working in the field of child protection.

 Joining BASPCAN for 2014 costs £75 for an individual (when paid by direct debit), £89 for an individual by any other method, £138 for an organisation or £255 for an agency.
 See our Membership page for full details and benefits.

 'Child Abuse Review Journal' is part of the membership entitlement.

 CONGRESS BOOKINGS ARE OPEN

-Follow this link for all information regarding Congress - submitting an abstract, making a booking, updates on Keynote speakers and more.
+Follow this link for all information regarding Congress - making a booking, accommodation and exhibitor information, updates on Keynote speakers and more.
 Relevant heading is in the left hand menu.

 The Congress 2015 website pages will be regularly updated so please follow this link for all information